pmean/build-website/text/07/ReportingTransformedData.md

 - Statistical modeling
 output: html_document
 ---
-> *Dear Professor Mean, I\'m confused by the use of transformations in
+> *Dear Professor Mean, I'm confused by the use of transformations in
 > Statistics.
 When you transform the data, the standard deviation is
 > bound to be incorrect, even after you invert the transformation.
 What
 > is the best way to report a data analysis on transformed data?*